CommitHub/CommitHub-Blog/src/pages/blogs/04-15-2020-getting-started-with-pihole/index.md

 The installation should be painless and the defaults should work perfectly.
 If you need to consult the documentation due to issues you can go <a href="https://docs.pi-hole.net/" rel="noopener" target="_blank">here</a>.
-After you finish the installation you need to go to your routers settings to have the DHCP clients use Pi-hole as their DNS server.
+After you finish the installation you need to go to the settings of your router to have the DHCP clients use Pi-hole as their DNS server.
-You will need to find this on your relative routers documentation since each one can be different.
+You will need to find this on the documentation of your router since each one can be different.
 After that Pi-hole should have given you the generated password on your terminal and you can check the Pi-hole dashboard at your `192.168.0.1/admin` with your IP instead of the one here.
 You should see ads start being blocked.